h3lio5/docs/docs/overview/3-cross-rollup-composability.md

 included in a block if and only if a different transaction on Rollup B is also included in the same block.
 By enabling such conditional transaction inclusion, Astria unlocks exciting possibilities such as atomic cross-rollup arbitrage.

+If you want to learn more about the shared sequencer and the Astria stack, visit the [Astria blog post](https://hackmd.io/@astriaorg/HJ6cCpp9T) or the official [specs](https://github.com/astriaorg/astria/tree/main/specs).